AcademySoftwareFoundation/aswf-docker/ci-oiio/README.md

 ## OpenImageIO CI Docker Image

-Contains: Python, Boost, OpenEXR, Partio and other OpenImageIO upstream dependencies
+Contains: Python, OpenEXR, Partio and other OpenImageIO upstream dependencies
 Warning: this image does *not* contain OpenImageIO itself as it is used to *build* OpenImageIO!

 [Docker Image Source](https://github.com/AcademySoftwareFoundation/aswf-docker/blob/main/ci-oiio/Dockerfile)